 The artwork was placed through the Los Angeles based art consultancy Art Dimensions.

-Carlo Marcucci has completed a large painting titled “Waterlillies” (2022), depicting an abstract representation of a pond with floating "Victoria Amazonica" lillies.
+Carlo Marcucci has completed a large painting titled “Waterlilies I” (2022), depicting an abstract representation of a pond with floating "Victoria Amazonica" lillies.

-Measuring 50" x 174", this mixed media triptych was inspired by Monet’s large “Water Lillies” paintings.
+Measuring 50" x 174", this mixed media triptych was inspired by Monet’s large “Water Lilies” paintings.

 Art Dimensions "Beyond The Palette" podcast #27 featuring artist Carlo Marcucci.